 - Focus on the needs of specific athletes and provide better individual development

 - Structure more effective training sessions to keep their athletes fresh and engaged

 - Use performance data to make more informed coaching decisions in-game

-When you develop better athletes, train them more effectively, and can make better tactical decision when the game is on the line - you are giving yourself an advantage over your opponents.
+When you develop better athletes, train them more effectively, and can make better tactical decisions when the game is on the line – you are giving yourself an advantage over your opponents.